 For example, you might set up a certain sales target – for every sale above the target, you share half the profit with your employees.

 To develop a profit-sharing system:

-- Analyze your company’s sales process or how it completes jobs.
+- Analyze your ’s sales process or how it completes jobs.

 - Begin delegating equal opportunities to every employee.

 - Develop a system where the longer an employee stays with the , the greater their profit-sharing rate is.

 As a result, employees will be motivated to work hard to reach major increments, then remain dedicated in order to retain the payouts.

 The more options an employee has with their bonuses, the happier they’ll be.

 Rather than providing the same bonuses to all of your employees, provide several bonus options to choose from.